Vladimirirr/HowVueWorksSealeded/src/ObserverAndPubSub.md

    */
   unobserve(subject) {
     if (this.target) {
-      // remove me from subject first
+      // remove myself from subject
       this.target.delObserver(this)
       this.target = null
     }